-Following these considerations, the overall goal of this study is twofold.
-First, the agreement between the monthly anomalies of the three datasets is evaluated, in order to identify the macro-areas where a reliable monitoring of soil moisture extreme conditions can be performed according to these three datasets available globally and suitable for use in a near-real time monitoring system.
-Second, the TC analysis is performed over those macro-areas to quantify the spatial distribution of the expected random errors for each model compared to the unknown true status.
-Ultimate objective of the error analysis reported in this study is to provide information on the accuracy of the datasets that can be injected into a weighted-average ensemble procedure for a near-real time detection of the occurrence of ecosystem drought events, contributing to the future development of a robust agricultural drought monitoring index within the GDO system.
+The overall goal of this study is twofold.
+First, the agreement between the monthly anomalies of the three models is evaluated, in order to identify the macro-areas where a reliable monitoring of soil moisture extreme conditions can be performed according to the available datasets.
+Second, the TC analysis is performed over those macro-areas to quantify the spatial distribution of the expected random errors for each model compared to the unknown true status in order to develop a suitable combination procedure for a near-real time detection of the occurrence of ecosystem drought events.
+Both goals will

+104 contribute to the development of a robust agricultural drought monitoring index within the GDO105 system.

-117 2.
+107 2.
 Methods

 Drought events are commonly defined as prolonged periods during which a given drought indicator significantly deviates from the usual condition for the specific site and period (e.g., soil moisture content is lower than the climatology).
-Following this definition, this study will focus on standardized z-score values in order to make the different datasets directly comparable (i.e., minimizing the differences related to seasonality, soil depth, etc.).
+Following this definition, this study will focus on standardized z-score values in order to make directly comparable the different datasets (i.e., minimizing the differences related to seasonality, soil depth, etc.).
 Specifically, monthly z-score values, or anomalies, are evaluated as:

-125
+115

 $$Z{x,i,k} = \frac{x{i,k} - \mu{x,i}}{\sigma{x,i}}$$

 (1)

-where $x{i,k}$ is the monthly average variable for the i-th month at the k-th year, $\mu{x,i}$ and $\sigma{x,i}$ are the long-126 term average and standard deviation of the variable x for the i-th month, respectively.
-The baseline 127 period adopted to compute the twelve μ and σ monthly reference values should be of 15-30 years in 128 order to ensure a stable benchmark.
-The three datasets used here, as described in the next section, are 129 the root zone soil moisture data from the Lisflood model (x = LIS), the ESA Climate Change Initiative 130 skin soil moisture microwave combined product (x = CCI) and the thermal remote sensing derived Land 131 Surface Temperature (x = LST); in the case of LST data, the sign of the anomalies is reversed due to the 132 expected inverse relationship between soil moisture and LST.
-133
+where $x{i,k}$ is the monthly average variable for the i-th month at the k-th year, $\mu{x,i}$ and $\sigma{x,i}$ are the long-116 term average and standard deviation of the variable x for the i-th month, respectively.
+The baseline 117 118 period adopted to compute the reference μ and σ twelve monthly values should be of 15-30 years in order to ensure a stable benchmark.
+The three datasets used here, as described in the next section, are 119 120 the root zone soil moisture data from the Lisflood model (x = LIS), the ESA skin soil moisture microwave combined product (x = CCI) and the thermal remote sensing derived land surface 121 122 temperature (x = LST); in the case of LST data, the sign of the anomalies is reversed due to the expected 123 inverse relationship between soil moisture and LST.

-The monthly aggregation period is chosen to ensure a statistical robustness of the computed 134 anomalies, as well as to minimize the presence of missing data in the remote sensing datasets due to 135 sub-optimal acquisition conditions (e.g., cloudy days for LST).
-The transition from daily data to 136 monthly aggregated values also ensures a reduction in the likely discrepancies among the three datasets 137 introduced by the differences in the explored soil depth, since the phase shift in time-aggregated 138 quantities is usually less marked (Campbell and Norman, 1998).
-Additionally, the anomalies computed 139 according to Eq.
-(1), characterized by a null average and a unitary standard deviation, allow for a direct 140 comparison of the different datasets thanks to the removal of potential biases.
-In the particular case of a 141 regression analysis between two standardized anomaly quantities, the Pearson correlation coefficient, R, 142 represents not only a measure of the linear dependency of the two random variables but also the slope of 143 the linear relationship and a proxy of the difference and biases of the two datasets.
-In this respect, R can 144 145 be seen as a good synthetic descriptor of the relationship between two standardized z-score datasets.
-The statistical significance of the existence of a positive correlation can be evaluated by means of the 146 Student's t-test (2 sided) by computing the R value corresponding to a significance level p = 0.05.
-147 where z{Θ} is the unknown true dataset of soil moisture anomalies, α_x and βx are the systematic slope and bias parameters for the dataset x with respect to the truth, and ε_x is the additive zero-mean random noise.
+The time-series of anomalies computed according to Eq.
+(1) are characterized by a null average 124 and a unitary standard deviation, making a direct comparison of the different datasets simpler; 125 126 additionally, in this particular case the Pearson correlation coefficient, R, represents not only a measure 127 of the linear dependency of the two random quantities but also the slope of the linear relationship and a proxy of the difference and biases of the two datasets.
+In this respect, R can be seen as a good synthetic 128 129 descriptor of the relationship between two standardized z-score datasets.
+The statistical significance of the existence of a positive correlation can be evaluated by means of the t-student test (2 sided) by 130 computing the R value corresponding to a significance level p = 0.05.
+131 where z{Θ} is the unknown true dataset of soil moisture anomalies, α_x and βx are the systematic slope and bias parameters for the dataset x with respect to the truth, and ε_x is the additive zero-mean random noise.
 It follows that the absence of a statistical significant linear relation between all three models openly violates this hypothesis.